utmM/Mean-Reversion-Neural-Network-for-Stock/README.md

 ■ 2.
 Emphasize the meaning of inputs and Machine Learning ■

-  Interpretation of both input and output data is essencial for the simple NN.
+   Translation of both input and output data is essencial for the simple NN.

  (★ Emphasize ★)
     Before running this code, you need to adjust of the input data to "Emphasize" the meaning of the time series.
     "UP_RATIO (Accelaration)" is, to be adjusted in the 3 steps bellow.

       Step 1.